 - Stopped school buses and children crossing the street.
 Some school buses flash yellow lights when preparing to stop to let children off the bus.
 The yellow flashing lights warn you to slow down and prepare to stop.
 When the bus flashes red lights (located at the top front and back of the bus), you must stop from either direction until the children are safely across the street and the lights stop flashing.
 The law requires you remain stopped as long as the red lights are flashing (CVC §22454).
 If you fail to stop, you may be fined up to $1,000 and your driving privilege could be suspended for one year.
 If the school bus is on the other side of a divided or multilane highway (two or more lanes in each direction), you do not need to stop.

 The speed limit for a blind intersection is 15 mph.
 An intersection is considered “blind” if there are no stop signs at any corner and you cannot see for 100 feet in either direction during the last 100 feet before crossing.
 Trees, bushes, buildings, or parked cars at intersections can block your view to the side.
 If your view is blocked, edge forward slowly until you can see.

 The speed limit in any alley is 15 mph.

-The speed limit is 15 mph within 100 feet of a railroad crossing where you can not see the tracks for 400 feet in both directions.
+The speed limit is 15 mph within 100 feet of a railroad crossing where you cannot see the tracks for 400 feet in both directions.
 You may drive faster than 15 mph if the crossing is controlled by gates, a warning signal, or a flag man.

 At railroad or train crossings:

 - Expect a train on any track at any time traveling in either direction.
 If you need to stop after crossing the tracks, wait until you can completely cross the tracks before proceeding.
 Make sure your vehicle clears the tracks before you stop.

 - Watch for vehicles that must stop before they cross train tracks.
 These vehicles include buses, school buses, and trucks transporting hazardous loads.